Want access to our VIP Vault?

 Underground Railroad by Colson Whitehead book cover

-Juneteenth marks the day in 1865 that word of the Emancipation Proclamation finally reached enslaved Texans, two years and six months after President Abraham Lincoln issued it.
-On June 19, Union General Gordon Granger arrived in the state and announced the news, making Texas one of the last states to legally abolish slavery.
-In 1980, Texas declared Juneteenth a statewide holiday and, thanks to the work of activists like Opal Lee, it became a federal holiday this year.
+Juneteenth marks the day that word of the Emancipation Proclamation finally reached enslaved black people in Texas, two years and six months after President Abraham Lincoln ordered it.
+On June 19, 1865, Union General Gordon Granger arrived in the state and announced the terribly belated news that “all persons held as slaves” within areas of the Confederacy “are, and henceforward shall be free.”
+Texas declared Juneteenth a statewide holiday in 1980 and several other states have followed suit over time.
+In 2021, the work of activists like Opal Lee was rewarded when President Joe Biden designated it a federal holiday.

 All Different Now: Juneteenth, the First Day of Freedom

 In this beautifully illustrated book, Angela Johnson imagines the first Juneteenth through the eyes of a little girl.
-Her family wakes up to another day of brutal labor in the cotton fields but their work is interrupted by news of their emancipation, sparking poignant celebration.
+The girl’s family wakes up to another day of brutal labor in the cotton fields, but their work is interrupted by news of their emancipation, sparking poignant celebration.
 They fall asleep in a new world where they are free.
-The book includes notes from the author and illustrator with personal reflections on Juneteenth and a glossary and timeline of important dates leading up to it.
+The book features notes from both the author and illustrator, sharing powerful personal reflections on the day of emancipation and the creative process behind this book’s evocative depiction of it.
+A glossary and timeline of important dates surrounding Juneteenth make this a worthy addition to every child’s library.

 Purchase